 - The total, and itemized, estimated cost of required repairs to bring the home to its pre-storm conditions in conformity with applicable codes, specifications, and standards; - A quantification of the value of repair works already implemented by the applicant using other sources of funds such as FEMA IA, SBA assistance, and insurance proceeds, etc.; - Evidence of the damages observed during the site inspection; - Any extraordinary conditions identified during the site inspection (engineering or otherwise) that may not allow the Program to effectively repair the home and therefore may trigger reconstruction or relocation.
-Examples of such conditions may include, but are not limited to: the failure (beyond repair) of critical structural elements, potential for landslides, potential for the home to be flooded during rain events, and any other hazardous conditions of the structure or its site that may put lives at risk; - A recommended course of action to be taken by the Program (e.g. Repair, Reconstruct, or Relocation); and - Any other pertinent information documented or observed during the site inspection.
+Examples of such conditions may include, but are not limited to: the failure (beyond repair) of critical structural elements, potential for landslides, potential for the home to be flooded during rain events, and any other hazardous conditions of the structure or its site that may put lives at risk: - A recommended course of action to be taken by the Program (e.g. Repair, Reconstruct, or Relocation); and - Any other pertinent information documented or observed during the site inspection.

 Assistance will be provided to applicants based on the Program's estimate of the cost to repair the home.
 Due to limitations of funds available for the recovery, the Program will assess applicants' cost of repairs at an economy-grade standard of materials, noted as "Standard Grade."
-Therefore, it is possible that the Program's assessment of the value of repairs or reconstruction will be lower than other assessments that an applicant may have, whether from SBA, NFIP, a private homebuilding contractor, or another third-party entity.
+Therefore, it is possible that the Program's assessment of the value of repairs or reconstruction will differ from other assessments that an applicant may have, whether from SBA, NFIP, a private homebuilding contractor, or another third-party entity.
 The Program will rely solely on its assessment of the cost of repairs.
-The Program's pricelist for eligible expenses, or unit prices, will be included in each Construction Manager contract signed with PRDOH.
-As required by 83 FR 5844, executed contracts funded by CDBG-DR will be published at www.cdbg-dr.pr.gov, when available.
+The Program's pricelist for eligible expenses, or unit prices, will be published at www.cdbg-dr.pr.gov.
+The pricelist is composed of Xactimate® pricing and additional line items of work that may be updated by the PRDOH from time to time.
+PRDOH will publish additional line items to those included in Xactimate® at reasonable cost.